dOrgTech/compound-sdk/README.md

 const currentVotes = comp.getCurrentVotes('0xProposalAddress')
 ```

-Trying to call a [Non-Constant](https://docs.ethers.io/ethers.js/html/api-contract.html#contract-methods) method will throw an error if you have not initialized the SDK with a provider; but you can make the SDK to write into the blockchain by calling the following method:
+Trying to call a [Non-Constant](https://docs.ethers.io/ethers.js/html/api-contract.html#contract-methods) method will throw an error if you have not initialized the SDK with a provider.
+You can make the SDK write to the blockchain by calling the following method:

 ```
 sdk.makeSendable(web3provider) // make sure you send the currentProvider or it might fail
 ```

-After setting up a web3provider, you can trigger call and send methods - Please check [The official documentation of these contrancts](https://compound.finance/docs/governance) to make sure which method you can call
+After setting up a web3provider, you can trigger call and send methods - please check [the official documentation of the Compound Governance contracts](https://compound.finance/docs/governance) to understand the methods.